AtharvaBandekar/Gut_Microbiome_Paper_Reproduction/README.md

 * **Alpha Diversity (Shannon):** Alpha diversity, measured by the Shannon index, showed noticeable differences across dietary groups.
 The Inulin diet, in particular, appeared to exhibit a slightly lower median diversity and a narrower interquartile range compared to the Assorted Fiber, Cellulose, and Pectin diets.
 * **Beta Diversity (Jaccard) PCoA:** Beta diversity analysis, using Jaccard distance, revealed distinct clustering of microbial communities based on diet type.
 The Inulin and Pectin groups showed more separation in the ordination space, with less overlap compared to the Assorted Fiber and Cellulose groups, suggesting unique community structures induced by these specific fibers.
 * **Taxonomic Composition (Phylum Bar Plot):** At the phylum level, Firmicutes and Bacteroidetes were consistently the most dominant groups across all dietary interventions.
 The Inulin diet showed a subtle but visible increase in the relative abundance of Verrucomicrobia (represented by a thin pink band) compared to other diets, which is often associated with the Akkermansia genus.
+* **Short-Chain Fatty Acids (SCFAs):** Analysis of cecal SCFAs (Acetate, Propionate, Butyrate, Total SCFA) revealed clear diet-specific patterns.
+Pectin and Assorted Fiber diets generally showed higher concentrations across all measured SCFAs (Acetate, Propionate, Butyrate, Total SCFA) compared to Cellulose and Inulin diets.
+The Inulin diet, while showing intermediate levels for some SCFAs, notably had the lowest median for Propionate.
+* **Host Metabolic Phenotypes:** Key host metabolic phenotypes also varied by diet.
+    * **Epididymal Fat Pad (% of BW) & Liver Triglycerides:** Both metrics showed similar trends, with the Cellulose and Assorted Fiber diets associated with generally higher values, while the Pectin and Inulin diets resulted in lower values, particularly for Pectin.
+    * **Glucose (arbitrary units):** The Cellulose diet was associated with the highest median glucose levels, while the Inulin diet showed the lowest median.
+Assorted Fiber and Pectin diets had intermediate glucose levels.

 ## Computational Environment Setup
 * **Operating System:** macOS (Started on WSL).